inthewaves/kotlin-signald/README.md

 The following platforms are supported:

 - JVM (JDK 1.8 or higher)
+- JavaScript (Node.js)

-Linux x64 and JavaScript (Node.js) support are incomplete.
+Linux x64 support is incomplete.

 ## Usage